storesafe/cordova-sqlite-storage/README.md

 - Using web workers is currently not supported and known to be broken on Android and Amazon Fire-OS.
 - Triggers have only been tested on iOS, known to be broken on Amazon Fire-OS.
 - INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Amazon Fire-OS.
-- For Windows (8.1), insertId and rowsAffected are missing in the results for INSERT/UPDATE/DELETE statements.
+- FIXED: ~~For Windows (8.1), insertId and rowsAffected are missing in the results for INSERT/UPDATE/DELETE statements.~~
+- On Windows (8.1), rowsAffected can be wrong when there are multiple levels of nesting of INSERT statements.

 ## Other limitations